nathanaeljames/fawkes-backend/README.md

 - [ ] Live model retraining against prompts and pangrams
 - [ ] Interruptability

-If docker is shut down improperly it may be necessary to run `rm .git/index.lock` to restore git functionality.
+* ISSUE 1: If docker is shut down improperly it may be necessary to run `rm .git/index.lock` to restore git functionality.
+* ISSUE 2: Docker "rebuild" insists on using cache, run `docker system prune -a`

 Watson Credentials:
   "apikey": "IYBIxRJeINqwcjOAd0PuFYI6NLyH0qV8hqfh3ziNqtQf",